HL7/fhir-us-mcc/input/pagecontent/StructureDefinition-MCCImagingObservation-intro.md

 * MCCCaregiverConsiderationsObservation.extension:resource-pertainsToGoal (Must Support) to encourage linking to the goal in hopes to facilitate and/or to encourage systems to be able to receive and understand a goal linkage if present.

-This profile can be bound with any of the value sets found on the [MCC Observation Imaging Value Sets](mcc_observation_imaging_value_sets.html) library page to query for, fetch or record imaging procedure results as defined in the scope of each value set.
+No additional value sets were defined for use in this profile beyond the US Core Clinical Result Observation profile.
 Additional codes and value sets are not precluded.